Center for Information Technology Services

 XI.
 School and Unit Responsibilities

-Schools and units may require their Authorized Users to follow additional guidelines for appropriate use of school and unit UM IT Resources.
+Schools and units may require their Authorized Users to follow additional guidelines for appropriate use of school and unit UMB IT Resources.
 Such guidelines shall be no less restrictive than this policy and do not supplant this policy.

-When Authorized Users change status, e.g., upon resignation, termination, graduation, retirement, imposition of a disciplinary sanction, or a change in position, role or responsibilities within UM, the school or unit responsible for initiating a change in status must coordinate with central support units (e.g., Center for Information Technology Services, Human Resource Services, Payroll) to discontinue or change access and authorization to UM IT Resources accessible to the Authorized User before the change of status.
+When Authorized Users change status, e.g., upon resignation, termination, graduation, retirement, imposition of a disciplinary sanction, or a change in position, role or responsibilities within UMB, the school or unit responsible for initiating a change in status must coordinate with central support units (e.g., Center for Information Technology Services, Human Resource Services, Payroll) to discontinue or change access and authorization to UMB IT Resources accessible to the Authorized User before the change of status.